cherrytwist/cherrytwist/docs/ai-virtual-contributors.md

 If the User replies to the response from the VC, then the conversation is threaded i.e. the User can add additional context / instructions to shape the response.

 ## Roadmap
 There are many dimensions to expand the VC capability on Alkemio.

 ### Ineraction Modes
 Allowing the VC to be used separate from a question + response approach.
+For example that the VC has agency and can without being prompted contribute e.g. provide a weekly summary of the space activity.

 ### Additional Interactions patterns with VCs
 This is about providing acdditional modes for Users to interact with a VC: